A Framework for Using Value-Added in Regressions: Introduction

-I then show that the aforementioned assumptions lead to the identification of the parameters of interest using a system that contains four sets of moment equations that map to the steps researchers routinely use to estimate VA's effect on long-run outcomes: a first set of moments to remove the effect of covariates from the test-scores, a second set of moments used to construct the best linear predictor of current year value added using the measures from other years, an optional third set of moments to remove the effect of covariates from the outcome, and a fourth set to get the impact of value added on the residualized outcome.\footnote{Whether the outcome needs to be residualized or not depends on the context of each specific application.
+Second, I show that the aforementioned assumptions lead to the identification of the parameters of interest using a system that contains four sets of moment equations that map to the steps researchers routinely use to estimate VA's effect on long-run outcomes: a first set of moments to remove the effect of covariates from the test-scores, a second set of moments used to construct the best linear predictor of current year VA using the measures from other years, an optional third set of moments to remove the effect of covariates from the outcome, and a fourth set to get the impact of VA on the residualized outcome.\footnote{Whether the outcome needs to be residualized or not depends on the context of each specific application.
 In some VA studies, the outcome is residualized, but in other studies it is not.}

-I then use the fact that the asymptotic results for GMM estimators in this context naturally capture the aforementioned multi-step procedure to derive the asymptotic distribution of the estimator of the impact of true teacher value added on earnings used in the literature.
+Third, I use the fact that the asymptotic results for GMM estimators in this context naturally capture the aforementioned multi-step procedure to derive the asymptotic distribution of the estimator of the impact of true teacher VA on earnings used in the literature.
 I show that while an OLS regression will yield a consistent estimate of the coefficient, the associated standard error estimators will be inconsistent.
-Indeed, these standard error estimators take into account neither the correlations between the observable characteristics of students and true teacher value added, nor the construction of the best linear predictor.
-Given that most value-added papers rely on a base assumption of selection on observables, the aforementioned correlations are likely to be strong, and thus accounting for them and the estimation of the best linear predictor is important.
+Indeed, these standard error estimators take into account neither the correlations between the observable characteristics of students and true teacher VA, nor the construction of the best linear predictor.
+Given that most VA papers rely on a base assumption of selection on observables, the aforementioned correlations are likely to be strong, and thus accounting for them and the estimation of the best linear predictor is important.